operator-framework/operator-registry/README.md

 This project provides the following binaries:

- * `opm`, which generates and updates registry databases as well as the index images that encapsulate them.
+ * `opm`, which manages file-based catalog (FBC) content and the catalog images that encapsulate them.
- * `initializer`, which takes as an input a directory of operator manifests and outputs a sqlite database containing the same data for querying
-   * Deprecated - use `opm registry|index add` instead
- * `registry-server`, which takes a sqlite database loaded with manifests, and exposes a gRPC interface to it.
-   * Deprecated - use `opm registry serve` instead
- * `configmap-server`, which takes a kubeconfig and a configmap reference, and parses the configmap into the sqlite database before exposing it via the same interface as `registry-server`.

 And libraries:

 * `pkg/client` - providing a high-level client interface for the gRPC api.
-* `pkg/api` - providing low-level client libraries for the gRPC interface exposed by `registry-server`.
+* `pkg/api` - providing low-level client libraries for the gRPC interface.
 * `pkg/registry` - providing basic registry types like Packages, Channels, and Bundles.
-* `pkg/sqlite` - providing interfaces for building sqlite manifest databases from `ConfigMap`s or directories, and for querying an existing sqlite database.
 * `pkg/lib` - providing external interfaces for interacting with this project as an api that defines a set of standards for operator bundles and indexes.
 * `pkg/containertools` - providing an interface to interact with and shell out to common container tooling binaries (if installed on the environment)